Summer Kickstart intro

 The course is recorded and will be put on YouTube

-But because of the livestream thing, you can’t be recorded yourself.
+But because of our unique setup, you can’t possibly be recorded yourself.

 We don’t assign credits for attending this course - we can’t track attendance.